HomePage Path

 SE 342-283 Yorkshire England

-Rothwell Castle Rothwell Castle was originally a Norman fortified manor house, founded by Ilbert de Lacy.
+Rothwell Castle Rothwell Castle was originally an 11th century timber castle or fortified manor house, founded by Ilbert de Lacy.
 From the 13th century, it was used as a royal hunting lodge, by the kings of England and was once owned by John of Gaunt.
 Standing high is a rubble core pillar from a rectangular building, with the buried foundations of a range of buildings nearby.
 In 1487, the ruinous castle was replaced by a timber framed house, which was sadly dismantled in 1977.
 By the stream is part of a fine masonry grout of the manorial corn mill, with a sluce gate slot.

 Street Map